Kati Harrison

 -

-“It was the ultimate in alternative life-styles.”
+“It was the ultimate in alternative lifestyles.”

 This is how Kati Harrison describes her childhood and early teenage years.
 Kati was born in Mexico and grew up on her father’s two ranches.
 She was home-schooled until the age of fifteen when her family moved permanently to the United States.
-Kati is grateful for having been raised in two countries where she was exposed to different cultures and afforded the ability to speak two languages fluently.

 Kati can be reached at kharrison@bccc.edu